 Handle Design and Material

 Many camping saws feature steel blades, but the rest of the sharp tools are usually made of lightweight materials like nylon, aluminum, or other types of composite or plastic material.
-We suggest looking for a saw featuring a curved handle that fits your hand well and is easy to use.
+I suggest looking for a saw featuring a curved handle that fits your hand well and is easy to use.

 Also, many saws have silicon or rubber grips that don’t slip to make them safer.
 A bump at the handle’s end near the blade prevents slipping.
 Molded grooves in the handle and absorbent materials like cork or wood fiber can help keep sweat and moisture from building up.